 The idea of a home office is more popular in the consulting field than ever before.
-Where technological constraints once made out-of-home offices preferable, simple implementations in business communications have rendered work from home a strong alternative.
-Basically, the same service can be provided to clients from a home setting, thanks to these technological innovations.
+Where technological constraints once made out-of-home offices preferable, simple implementations in business communication have rendered work from home a strong alternative.
+The same service can be provided to clients from a home setting, thanks to these technological innovations.

-Here are some things to consider when debating which type of setting to go with.
+Here are some things to consider when debating which setting you're most comfortable with.

 - The cost of opening a physical office can often be unnecessarily risky, and rather damaging to a startup's precious cash flow.

 - Given the current technological landscape, there's practically nothing you can't do from home.

 - Also, given the nature of consulting work, it is safe to assume that the majority of your meetings will take place at a client's office.
 It is rare in the consulting field that clients come to the consultant's office (except for training).

 Despite the advantages of working from home as a consultant, it is advisable that certain parameters be laid out for your domestic work.
 It's helpful to establish a regular schedule, as well as carve out a secure space where work is the only priority.
 A noise-free space with a dedicated phone line can save you from making a terrible impression when interacting with clients.
 The noises of the home can leave a foul taste in a professional client's mouth, so securing a space that can reduce the effect of barking dogs and doorbells is an absolute must to the home consultant.

 - An at-home worker runs the risk of informality in the workplace.
 It's often difficult to set aside a piece of the home as a formal workspace, and often, professional matters can be treated more like a hobby.
 While the conveniences of home are available at your fingertips, the level of informality a home fosters can also undermine success.